Centruroides exilicauda: Ecology

 The Centruroides genus are carnivorous predators in their ecosystems.
 Because they feed on the insects that are in their environment, the Centruroides genus plays a key role in regulating the insect population.
 Centruroides also serve a role as the prey for many larger predators in their ecosystems, such as owls, lizards, snakes, bats, mice, and shrews.
 Because of the natural environment Centruroides exilicauda lives in, it is not uncommon for them to go without food or water for extended periods of time.
 Because of this their bodies are adapted to retain nutrients.
 Scorpions are carnivorous and in the wild will feed on a variety of insects, centipedes, spiders, and other scorpions.
 In the wild, C. exilicauda will typically feed every two to three days.

 Human interaction

 Centruroides exilicauda is found throughout Baja California and is native to the United States in three states, California, Arizona, and New Mexico.
 These scorpions would primarily be found outside during the night time due to them being nocturnal creatures.
 Centruroides are commonly found burrowed or hidden under rock, bark, or natural caves in the earth.
 Scorpions have been known to find their way inside of residential houses but this is uncommon and rare due to the Centruroides having poor eyesight.
-While the Baja California bark scorpion is harder, but not impossible, to come by as a pet, there a many other species of the Centruroides that are commonly available as pets.
+While the Baja California bark scorpion is harder, but not impossible, to come by as a pet, there are many other species of the Centruroides that are commonly available as pets.